Axpy

 None

 This example shows only part of the code used in the computation process (Compute).
-To run the sample code, copy the code snippet and replace parts of code of the Compute function in the complete sample template in More Examples.
+To run the sample code, copy the code snippet and replace the corresponding part of the Compute function in the complete sample template of More Examples.

 • Example of high-dimensional tensor sharding computation (contiguous mask mode)